joao-amaralneto/CppND-System-Monitor/README.md

 # CppND-System-Monitor

+This is finished version of the project implemented by João Amaral

-Starter code for System Monitor Project in the Object Oriented Programming Course of the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
+It was based on the starter code for System Monitor Project in the Object Oriented Programming Course of the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).

+Initial instructions were:

 Follow along with the classroom lesson to complete the project!